lemire/externalsortinginjava/README.md

 The versions 0.1 of the library are compatible with Java 6 and above.
 Versions 0.2 and above require at least Java 8.

-This code is used in [Apache Jackrabbit Oak](https://github.com/apache/jackrabbit-oak).
+This code is used in [Apache Jackrabbit Oak](https://github.com/apache/jackrabbit-oak) as well as in [Apache Beam](https://github.com/apache/beam).

 Code sample
 ------------